Sandhya871/Python-excercises/README.md

 * Python 3
 * VS Code
-* Git
-* GitHub

 ## Learning Journey

-This repository is continuously updated with new exercises, coding challenges, and mini projects as part of my Python learning journey.
+This repository is continuously updated with new exercises, coding challenges as part of my Python learning journey.

 ## Author